byllyfish/precis_i18n/README.md

 ## Usage

 Import the `precis_i18n.codec` module to register the PRECIS codec names.
-Use the `encode` method with any unicode string. `encode` will raise a `UnicodeEncodeError` if the string is disallowed.
+Use the `str.encode` method with any unicode string.
+The result will be a UTF-8 encoded byte string. `encode` will raise a `UnicodeEncodeError` if the string is disallowed.

 ```